apeiros/baretest/README.markdown

             raise "If this raises then the assertion is a success" end
         end

         assert "Assert a float to be close to another" do a = 0.18 - 0.01
           b = 0.17
           within_delta a, b, 0.001
         end

         suite "Nested suite" do
           assert "Assert two randomly ordered arrays to contain the same values" do a = [*"A".."Z"] # an array with values from A to Z b = a.sort_by { rand }
-            a.equal_unordered(b) # can be used with any Enumerable, uses hash-key identity end
+            equal_unordered(a, b) # can be used with any Enumerable, uses hash-key identity end
         end
       end

       suite "Setup & Teardown" do
         setup do
           @foo = "foo"
           @bar = "bar"
         end

         assert "@foo should be set" do
           @foo == "foo"
         end

         suite "Nested suite" do
           setup do
             @bar = "inner bar"
             @baz = "baz"
           end

           assert "@foo is inherited" do
             @foo == "foo"
           end

           assert "@bar is overridden" do
             @bar == "inner bar"
           end

           assert "@baz is defined only for inner" do
             @baz == "baz"
           end
         end

         teardown do
           @foo = nil # not that it'd make much sense, just to demonstrate end
       end

-      suite "Dependencies", :requires => ['foo', 'bar'] do assert "Will be skipped, due to unsatisfied dependencies" do raise "This code therefore will never be executed" end
+      suite "Dependencies", :requires => ['foo', 'bar'] do assert "Will be skipped, due to unsatisfied dependencies" do failure "Why the heck do you have a 'foo/bar' file?" end
       end
     end